 CHECKING ACCOUNT

 The checking account is used to pay APA California’s normal operating expenses, and to pay bills in accordance with the APA California adopted budget.
-Interest from the checking account is credited to a budget income line item (LI 11).
+Interest from the checking account is credited to the interest budget income line item (LI 4910LI 4905).
+(LI 11).

 ANNUAL BUDGET PREPARATION AND ADOPTION

+In July or August of each year, the Vice President for Administration and the Executive Director shall submit a draft budget for the Chapter to the Executive Board in consultation with the Chapter bookkeeper and/or accountant.
+The Executive Board shall act as the Budget Committee.
+The initial draft budget shall take into consideration the adopted Strategic Plan, requests from Vice Presidents and other portfolio managers, and current year actual expenditure and revenue trends from the latest Profit and Loss Statement.
+President shall appoint a Budget Committee consisting of the President, Vice Presidents, other elected positions, and two Section Directors.

-In August of each year, the President shall appoint a Budget Committee consisting of the President, Vice Presidents, other elected positions, and two Section Directors.
-The Committee shall submit a draft proposed budget to the Board for comments in advance of the last Board meeting of the year.
-The Board shall consider and adopt the budget at the last Board meeting of the year.
-The draft and final budget shall identify the changes between the current year and the recommended budget for the upcoming year.
-The proposed budget presented to the Board shall also include an explanation of each budget item, how the budgeted amounts were determined and any major changes in individual items from the current budget year.
+After review and approval of the draft budget, T the Committee shall submit a draft proposed budget to the voting Board for comments in advance of the last Board meeting of the year.
+The voting Board shall consider and adopt the budget at the last Board meeting of the year.
+The draft and final budget and report to the Board shall identify indicate the changes between the current year and the recommended budget for the upcoming year.
+The proposed budget report presented to the Board shall also include an explanation of each changed budget item, and how the budgeted amounts were determined and any major changes in individual items from the current budget year.

+At the Board retreat in January, the voting Board shall review the final P&L and Balance Sheet and make any adjustments to the final budget if needed, as well as determine whether to transfer any funding to reserves.

-The proposed budget should be based on consideration of the adopted Strategic Plan, requests from Vice Presidents and other portfolio managers, and current year actual expenditure and revenue trends from the latest Profit and Loss Statement.
+The proposed budget should be based on consideration of

 The following is a suggested Budget Committee checklist and calendar.